Undefined3102/gotredirect/README.md

 ```bash
 ./gotredirect 1234 payload.so puts,pay_puts,49
 ```
 Attach to the process with id 1234, load payload.so to it address space, then rewrite puts GOT entry by pay_puts address.
-Write real puts addres to pay_puts+49
+Write real puts address to pay_puts+49

 ```bash
 ./gotredirect 1234 payload.so puts,pay_puts printf,pay_f,49